LeToNode/Play2.0-CN-doc/javaGuide/JavaTemplates.md

 They are compiled as standard Scala functions, following a simple naming convention: If you create a `views/Application/index.scala.html` template file, it will generate a `views.html.Application.index` function.

-Here's an example of simple Play template:
+Here’s an example of simple Play template:

 ```html
 @(customer: Customer, orders: Seq[Order])